ruby-rdf/rdf-cassandra/README.md

     {subject => {predicate   => {object_id => object}}}   # RDF terminology

-RDF object terms are stored using their canonical [N-Triples][] serialization and are uniquely identified by the SHA-1 fingerprint of that representation.
+RDF object terms are stored using their canonical [N-Triples][] serialization and are uniquely identified by the binary SHA-1 fingerprint of that representation.

 For example, here's how some of RDF.rb's [DOAP data][RDF.rb DOAP] would be stored using the `RDF::Cassandra` data model: